 This is what our premium Plan As A Couple feature provides.
 It projects your partner’s pensions, savings and other retirement benefits alongside your own and calculates an affordable combined retirement income for the two of you.

 To put that figure in context it is compared with the couple‑level Minimum, Moderate and Comfortable benchmarks published by the Retirement Living Standards.
-Their couple budgets build in the economies of sharing while recognising two people still need more than one, giving you a robust yardstick for joint planning.

 Whilst artificial intelligence has been increasingly used as a convenient tool for gathering information about financial planning over the past few years, concerns around the risk of “hallucinations” (AI confidently providing incorrect or outdated answers) meant it could not be relied upon to provide correct answers.